paritytech/parachains-integration-tests/README.md

   pallet: string;
   call: string;
   args: any[];
-  // An optional path used to select a nested value within a query result. selector?: string
+  // An optional path used to select a nested value within a query result (https://lodash.com/docs/#get). selector?: string
 }
 ```